16+ Cool Logos to Inspire Your Next Design

 6. Sanderson Spartan Golf

 Sanderson Spartan Golf Club’s logo shows a golfer in motion.
-Adding motion to your logo design takes up a bit more space, but creates an impact on consumers.
-The figure in the logo is obviously in the middle of a powerful swing of the club.
-This particular logo also utilizes the negative space and doubles as the image of a soldier’s face with headgear to the left.
+Adding motion to your logo design takes up more space but impacts consumers.
+The figure in the logo is obviously in the middle of a mighty swing of the club.
+This logo also utilizes the negative space and doubles as the image of a soldier’s face with headgear to the left.

 7. Anchor Books